 How does it work?

-- A weighted blanket gives the warmth and security of a hug by a gentle, firm pressure which goes within the body and gives a sense of security, helping the body to relax.
-The body releases oxytocin which reduces blood pressure, slows down heart race and thereby helps in calming down the nervous system.
+- A weighted blanket gives the warmth and security of a hug by a gentle, firm pressure that goes within the body and gives a sense of security, helping the body to relax.
+The body releases oxytocin which reduces blood pressure slows down heart race and thereby helps in calming down the nervous system.

 - According to researchers, the pressure of the weighted blanket triggers some release of chemicals in the brain like serotonin which helps in improving the mood and reduces stress.
 The melatonin hormone is released with the release of serotonin.
 This hormone promotes and induces sleep and thereby helps in regulating the cycle of sleep.

 - With the release of these hormones, the parasympathetic nervous system is activated which helps in reducing the sensations of stress, fear, and anxiety, creating a feeling of safety and security.

 Scientists have affirmed these medicinal properties of weighted blankets:

 - According to a study conducted by Occupational Therapy, 32 adults were using 30 pounds of weighted blanket.
 63 percent of participants reported lower anxiety, 33 percent reported lowering in electrodermal activity (EDA) and 78 percent chose weighted blanket to feel calm and relieved.

 - In a study published in Australasian Psychiatry, in 2012, individuals suffering from anxiety reported that their stress has been reduced significantly as compared to those who didn’t.